Tahoe Donner HOA | Understanding Our CommunityAssociation News, Member News, Northwoods Clubhouse

 By Ali Dickson

 Whether you’re new, seasoned or somewhere in between at Tahoe Donner, we want to ensure everyone knows the ins and outs of this beautiful community we call home.
-This is the first story in a series that takes you into the inner workings of our association through frequently asked questions.
 You can find other lists of frequently asked questions at tahoedonner.com/faq.
-To start, let’s take a birds-eye-view of the association as a whole.

 Tahoe Donner is a homeowners association (HOA) with a wide variety of recreational amenities.
 While it offers many resort-type operations like the Downhill Ski Resort, Cross Country Ski Center and Golf Course, the core of Tahoe Donner is that it functions as an HOA.